 Choquequirao was built at approximately the same time as Machu Picchu.
 Under this hypothesis, specialists believe that the citadel was built by Pachacutec Inca Yupanqui in the fifteenth century and expanded by his son Tupac Inca Yupanqui.

-Archaeologists suggest that Choquequirao has designed an agricultural center for cultivating and distributing coca leaves (a sacred plant for the Incas).
-The layout of Choquequirao is composed of an urban area with terraces and lined fountains, ceremonial halls, and agricultural regions.
-Many of the great stone walls are still intact, and the site displays what even engineers would describe as impressive construction techniques, incorporating limestone and granite throughout the building structures.
+Archaeologists suggest that Choquequirao was designed as an agricultural center for cultivating and distributing coca leaves (a sacred plant for the Incas).
+The layout of Choquequirao includes an urban area with terraces and lined fountains, ceremonial halls, and agricultural regions.
+Many of the great stone walls remain intact, and the site showcases what even engineers would describe as impressive construction techniques, incorporating limestone and granite throughout the structures.

 The recent excavation of Choquequirao has revealed the skill of the Inca engineers.
-Everything here has excellent precision and attention to detail.
-According to studies of what Choquequirao was like, the city’s residents built houses with towering double doors, water fountains made of large rocks so they would not wear out quickly, and flat slabs under windows for food storage.
+Everything here is excellent in terms of precision and attention to detail.
+According to studies of Choquequirao, the city’s residents built houses with towering double doors, water fountains made of large rocks to prevent wear, and flat slabs under windows for food storage.

 Approximately 40% of the Choquequirao Inca ceremonial center has clean vegetation.
 The rest of the area consists of complex terraces built on steep slopes.
 An imposing stairway of 180 terraces descends from one of the ceremonial center’s flanks and reaches the open river for swimming.